ThiagoAbreu9/feliz-aniversario-react/README.md

 Deployed on - https://happy-birthday-trisha.netlify.app/

 To use it, fork the repo, make changes to the text and deploy it to any server :)

+Check all dependences, so, make

+npm install
+npm fix --force